verrazzano/docs/content/en/docs/setup/provision-cluster/ocne-oci.md

 1. Select the cloud credentials that you created.
 Ensure that the appropriate Region and Compartment are selected from their dropdown lists.
 1. Click **Authenticate and Configure Cluster**.
 1. Set up your network.
 Choose the compartment where your VCN is located from the **VCN Compartment** dropdown list, then the VCN itself from the **Virtual Cloud Network** dropdown list.
 For **Cloud Plane Subnet**, **Load Balancer Subnet**, and **Worker Node Subnet**, choose subnets within the VCN.

+    The VCN compartment does not need to match the compartment specified in the cloud credential.
 1. Click **Configure Control plane and worker nodes**.
 1. Choose a Node Image from the dropdown list.